Wologman/Mental_Health/03_Confidence not Arrogance.md

 	- Keep up my GitHub contributions, and get confortable doing it from command line
 	- Master the art of staying focused while working on my own
 	- Finish getting my GIS portfolio into a presentable state
-		**That's enough!**
+		**That's enough for this year!**
 3. **Review past achievements** -- "I can do this, and here's the evidence."
 Just don't get hung up on how they look to others.
 I'm about to enter my third really challenging tech field, hardly anybody does this!

 #### Traps to avoid
 - Don't over-share on social-media, or even get hooked into public conversations.
-It looks insecure, and leaves me feeling anxious.
+It looks insecure, and makes me feel anxious.
 Too much of this is definately the pathway to insecurity, none at all is quite OK.
 People that want to know more about me can always ask, or look me up in a multitude of ways.
 - Don't over-share in texting conversations about my daily life and adventures.
 It's almost as bad as the above.
 Not quite, as it only affects the people I'm talking to, but anyway if I overdo this the effect is the same.
 - Comparing myself to others.
 People always project only their best bits, so I'm guarenteed to feel worse by making silly comparisons.
 Especially when I have more diverse interests than anyone else.
 Just focus on my own strengths instead.
 Eg. beating my own Strava times is really more meaningful than fussing over where I am on any leaderboard.
-The same goes for Kaggle competitions, learning goals, mountain biking, ocean swimming, climbing etc.
+The same goes for Kaggle competitions, learning goals, mountain biking, ocean swimming, sailing, climbing etc.

 #### Wierd things that seem to work for me lately
-* **Strava** I've got just 5 followers, they're all friends I know pretty well, and I don't need extra validation from.
-I'm mainly just trying to beat my own time up and down the Maitai Dam.
+* **Strava** I'm mainly just trying to beat my own time up and down the Maitai Dam.
 This is good for internal confidence to enjoy watching my fitness improve.
-* **DuoLingo**  It's addictive, ten times more productive than anything I could do on Facebook or Linkedin, I'm good at languages, I enjoy learning, I like the confidence that comes with conversing with new people in another tongue, and on the app I'm competing with imaginary people who have never heard of me and I'll never know.
+* **DuoLingo**  It's addictive, positive, productive, I enjoy learning, I like the confidence that comes with conversing with new people in another tongue, and on the app I'm competing with imaginary people who have never heard of me and I'll never know.
 * Timing & recording my swims out to the council bouy or around the harbour.
 Just let my shoulder recover properly first.
 * Shredding grade 5 downhills.